thuml/Large-Time-Series-Model/README.md

 ## For Developers

+For developers interest in large model adaptation, we provide fine-tuning code based on [non-HuggingFace checkpoints](https://drive.google.com/drive/folders/15oaiAl4OO5gFqZMJD2lOtX2fxHbpgcU8?usp=drive_link), which is a smaller version of Timer developed in the [TSLib](https://github.com/thuml/Time-Series-Library) style.

 > [!NOTE]
->  We recommend using the [checkpoint on HuggingFace](https://huggingface.co/thuml/timer-base-84m) for model evaluation (e.g., zero-shot forecasting).
+>  We recommend using [checkpoints on HuggingFace](https://huggingface.co/thuml/timer-base-84m) for model evaluation (e.g., zero-shot forecasting).
 However, it is not compatiable with the following fine-tuning code (but we are working on it :)
 >
-> For developers interest in large model adaptation, we provide fine-tuning code based on [non-HuggingFace checkpoints](https://drive.google.com/drive/folders/15oaiAl4OO5gFqZMJD2lOtX2fxHbpgcU8?usp=drive_link), which is a smaller version of Timer developed in the [TSLib](https://github.com/thuml/Time-Series-Library) style.
+>

 ### Supported Tasks